fullon-labs/flon-core/docs/02_client/index.md

 Options:
   -h,--help                   Print this help message and exit -u,--url TEXT=http://127.0.0.1:8888/
-                              the http/https URL where fonod is running --wallet-url TEXT=unix:///Users/username/flon-wallet/fowal.sock
+                              the http/https URL where funod is running --wallet-url TEXT=unix:///Users/username/flon-wallet/fowal.sock
                               the http/https URL where fowal is running -r,--header                 pass specific HTTP header; repeat this option to pass multiple headers